Free Download

 Inspect File Metadata Without ExifTool's Command Line.
 Free.

-EXIF, PDF and Office metadata in a GUI a non-CLI examiner can use.
+EXIF and Office metadata in a GUI a non-CLI examiner can use.
 Extract GPS coordinates, author names and edit history.
 Strip metadata before sharing.
 Built by CISSP, ISSAP and ISSMP certified forensic examiners.

-Sherlock Forensics Metadata Inspector is a free Windows and Linux desktop tool that extracts and displays hidden metadata from images, PDFs and Office documents.
+Sherlock Forensics Metadata Inspector is a free Windows and Linux desktop tool that extracts and displays hidden metadata from images and Office documents.
 It reveals EXIF GPS coordinates, camera information, author names, edit history and software versions.
 The stripping function removes all metadata to protect privacy before file sharing.
 Free GUI alternative to ExifTool's command line and Metashield's $199 per year licensing.

 Compare to ExifTool